alicecwhuang/alicecwhuang.github.io/teaching.md

 title: Teaching
 ---

+I am teaching __Ethical Issues in Big Data__ in spring 2024 as the instructor at the University of Toronto.
+You can find the syllabus [here](teaching/syllabus377.pdf).

-At the University of Toronto, I designed and taught the course __Persons, Minds and Bodies__ (PHL 240), with a focus on how new technologies can change our understanding of the mind and personal identity.
+I also designed and taught the course __Persons, Minds and Bodies__ (PHL 240) in summer 2023, with a focus on how new technologies can change our understanding of the mind and personal identity.
 You can find the syllabus [here](teaching/syllabus240.pdf).

 I have taught students from a wide range of disciplines, including computer science, statistics, economics and cognitive science.
 Currently, I am designing a module on algorithmic fairness for third-year undergraduates in computer science, as part of the __Embedded Ethics__ project.
 [Here](teaching/fairness_material.pdf) you can find a sample of the material, including a worksheet, discussion questions and two sample problems for students.